 It has many loan words from Flemish (Dutch) and Walloon (a regional Romance language).
 As a result, some words and phrases may differ from those in France.

-Belgian French includes expressions and idiomatic phrases unique to local culture and cuisine.
-Thus, they are uncommon in Francophone places.
+Belgian French includes expressions and idiomatic phrases unique to local culture and cuisine, uncommon in Francophone places.

 (iv) Swiss French

 Switzerland has four official languages: German, French, Italian, and Romansh.
-French speakers may combine with these languages.
-The mixing can cause the use of hybrid expressions.
+French speakers may combine these languages, resulting in hybrid expressions.

 The Swiss and Standard French have likenesses but notable contrasts in pronunciation, vocabulary, and expressions.